Find a cheaper price we'll beat it by 10%

 People often confuse Sudden Cardiac Arrest (SCA) with Heart Attack.
 But while both can be deadly, the two heart problems are entirely different.

 A Sudden Cardiac Arrest (SCA) occurs when the heart malfunctions and stops beating unexpectedly.
 It is triggered by an electrical malfunction in the heart that causes an irregular heartbeat (arrhythmia).
 With its pumping action disrupted, the heart cannot pump blood to the brain, lungs or other organs.
 When a Sudden Cardiac Arrest occurs, the victim becomes unresponsive/unconscious and displaying no other signs of life such a breathing or movement.
-Death can occur within minutes is the victim does not receive an emergency first aid response, specifically CPR.
+Death can occur within minutes if the victim does not receive an emergency first aid response… specifically CPR.

 The most common cause of SCA is a life-threatening abnormal heart rhythm called ventricular fibrillation (VF).
 Ventricular fibrillation occurs when the electrical activity of the heart becomes so chaotic that the heart stops pumping and quivers or ‘fibrillates’ instead.
 There are various causes of VF, including the following heart-related problems: